ansell/openrdf-sesame/README.md

 ###Organizations contributing to Sesame###

-In no particular order, these companies and organizations have contributed to the continued success of Sesame:
+In no particular order, these companies and organizations have all contributed to Sesame development:

 * [Aduna](http://www.aduna-software.com/)
 * [Stichting NLnet](http://www.nlnet.nl/)